Skip to Content

 The City is undertaking the detailed design for the proposed traffic signals at the West Beaver Creek Road and West Pearce Street intersection.
 The scope of work includes installation of new traffic signal conduits and equipment, pavement markings and signage, and minor road widening on West Pearce Street.

-The construction is expected to start in summer 2025.
+Construction is expected to start in early 2026.

 For more information, email Project Manager, Anita Wong or call her at 905-771-5461.